wagtail/rfcs/text/115-write-api.md

 - `GET /schema/` — registered content types
 - `GET /schema/{type}/` — read, create, patch schemas for a type
-- TBC: `GET /schema/blocks/{block_type}/` — per-block-type JSON schemas.
+- If there is a use case: `GET /schema/blocks/{block_type}/` — per-block-type JSON schemas.
 See also [JSON Schema for StreamField #6495](https://github.com/wagtail/wagtail/issues/6495).

 The design goal is for schemas to convey and enforce the same constraints as the admin UI:

-- TBC: **`api_fields` for both read and write**, extending the current v2 usage. `wagtail-write-api` uses an all-fields opt-out model; for core we lean towards `api_fields` (opt-in) with per-direction (`read`, `write`) scoping.
-This keeps parity with v2 and avoids accidentally exposing internal fields.
+- **Lean: `api_fields` for both read and write**, extending the current v2 usage. `wagtail-write-api` uses an all-fields opt-out model; for core we will use `api_fields` (opt-in) with per-direction (`read`, `write`) scoping.
+This keeps parity with v2 and avoids accidentally exposing internal fields. [`wagtail-ninja`](./wagtail-ninja/) demonstrates read-side `api_fields` integration with Ninja `ModelSchema`.
 - [`FieldPanel`](https://docs.wagtail.org/en/stable/reference/panels.html) configuration: `help_text`, `read_only`, `required_on_save`, `permission`, `disable_comments`.
 - Capabilities of other panels, such as [`PageChooserPanel`](https://docs.wagtail.org/en/stable/reference/panels.html#wagtail.admin.panels.PageChooserPanel) page-type filtering.
 - [`RichTextField` features whitelist](https://docs.wagtail.org/en/stable/advanced_topics/customization/page_editing_interface.html#limiting-features-in-a-rich-text-field) — surfaced in the schema and enforced at the block layer.
 - And other constraints expressed for other field types.

-TBC: Schemas should be cacheable client-side via a process-lifetime ETag.
+There may also be a need to cache schemas client-side, with cache invalidation on Wagtail upgrade or model migrations.

 It’s important the schema contains information that goes beyond data validation (like `help_text` overrides, `HelpPanel` contents, etc), so external CMS clients can provide the same information to their users.
 There might not be similar opportunities for client-side data validation but we want to avoid a UX that encourages drafting content that the API would then reject.